The sizing, span, and spacing of floor joists are crucial aspects of house framing.

 IRC Span and Spacing Chart Under 30psf Live Load and 10psf Dead Load

-Factors such as fastening details and load capacity have also been factored in while developing the standard values.
+Fastening details and load capacity are also considered while developing the standard values.

 Similarly, span and sizing information under more grade types and loading conditions are provided in the International Residential Code.